gajulaakanksha/Finance_PL_BOT/README.md

 ### Part 1: Retrieval-Augmented Generation (RAG) Model for QA Bot on P&L Data

 **Problem Statement**:
-Develop a Retrieval-Augmented Generation (RAG) model for a Question Answering (QA) bot that can process financial terms and insights from a Profit & Loss (P&L) table extracted from PDF documents.
+To develop a Retrieval-Augmented Generation (RAG) model for a Question Answering (QA) bot that can process financial terms and insights from a Profit & Loss (P&L) table extracted from PDF documents.
 The QA bot retrieves relevant information related to income, expenses, profit margins, and other key financial metrics and generates accurate responses.

 **Implementation Steps**:
 1. **Loading and Preprocessing**: